drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 difficulty with all 26 letters as L1 learners.
 Thus, there is a need to examine whether the Q-LNK assessment is a valid assessment tool of letter name knowledge for English L2 learners in Taiwan.
-If the Q-LNK Assessment also successfully estimates children's letter name knowledge in L2 young learners, then the screening and benchmark test will benefit English teachers in Taiwan as it provides useful information to teachers to help them make effective instructional decisions and for monitoring developmental trajectories of alphabetic knowledge in their students.
+If the Q-LNK Assessment successfully estimates children's letter name knowledge in L2 young learners, then the screening and benchmark test will benefit English teachers in Taiwan as it provides useful information to teachers to help them make effective instructional decisions and to efficiently monitor the developmental trajectories of alphabetic knowledge in their students.

 1.3 Research Questions